01mf02/jq-lang-spec/main.md

   The other cases for $\varphi(f)$ can be proved similarly.

-The semantics of jq and those shown in [](#tab:eval-semantics) differ most notably in the case of updates; that is, $f \models g$.
+The semantics of jq and those shown in [](#tab:eval-semantics) differ most notably in the case of updates; that is, $f \update g$.
 We are going to deal with this in the next subsection.